OutSystems/docs-odc/src/eap/building-apps/workflows/add-human-activity.md

     f. **Close on**: (Mandatory) Select the event and define the conditions within the human activity.
 Once the event occurs and the conditions are met, **HumanActivityStatus** changes from Waiting or Running to Completed, and the workflow moves on to the next step.
 For example, in a human document review scenario, only when the event **LoanReview** occurs, and both conditions (DocsVerified=OK AND NumberDocsReviewed=NumberDocsSubmitted) are simultaneously true, will the human activity be closed, and the workflow moves on to the next step.

-## Manually assign or re-assign human activity to a different user
+## Manually assign or re-assign human activity to a different user { #programmatic-assign }

 You can modify the UserId to whom the human activity is assigned at runtime using low-code API implemented as a server action.
 This enables you to change the workflow from the ODC app at runtime.
 This server action can be accessed in the ODC Studio under the Logic > System > Server actions.